noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 moment.
 Eh?
 She's been standing guard since 1 o'clock in the morning? ...What the heck is this girl doing?

 [...I-Is that so.
-That aside, keep your voice down a bit. .....
-Everyone's probably still asleep.]
+That aside, keep your voice down a bit. ...Everyone's probably still asleep.]

 [Y-Yes.
 I'm sorry.]